thee3rdPlayer/thee3rdPlayer/README.md

 - 👋🏾 Hi, I’m @thee3rdPlayer
 - 👀 I’m interested in programming in general
--  I’m looking to collaborate on programming/ modding proj.
 - 📫 How to reach me thee3rdplayer@gmail.com

 <!---